boyali/ButterworthFilterTools/README.md

 If the user would like to define the order and cut-off frequency directly, the setter methods for these variables can  be called to set the filter order and the desired cut-off frequency for the filter.

 #### Obtaining Filter Transfer Functions
 The discrete transfer function of the filter requires the roots and gain of the continuous time transfer function.
-Therefore it is a must to call create the continuous time transfer of the method;
+Therefore it is a must to call first computeContinuousTimeTF to create the continuous time transfer of the method;

     bf.computeContinuousTimeTF();